 This process demonstrated that not only would the expected socio-economic benefits for the local community and economy be achieved from the estimated 500,000 users of the facility, but that it would be financially sustainable (both now and into the future).
 This key aspect of the Detailed Business Case is how AEC adds value to its clients and differentiates itself from its competitors.
 Finally, an implementation plan was put in place to guide the council from investment decision through to the commencement of construction.

-If you would like to learn more about how AEC can help you in undertaking feasibility studies and developing business cases for sports and recreation facilities, please contact Nigel Tarr at AEC on 0481 542 618.
+If you would like to learn more about how AEC can help you in undertaking feasibility studies and developing business cases for sports and recreation facilities, please contact the AEC Team.